-Eventually, Dussehri mango became available to commoners.
+Here is the lesser-known story of Afridi Pathan From Afghanistan connection with Malihabad.
+With time, eventually, Dussehri mango became available to commoners.
 People started trading it in Awadh region and it soon gained immense popularity.
 The Afridi Pathans from Afghanistan further raised the Dussehri belt of Lucknow.

-WHY WE VISITED MALIHABAD IN EXTREMELY HOT WEATHER:
+WHY WE VISITED MALIHABAD IN EXTREMELY HOT WEATHER

-My main aim to visit this part of the region in the extreme heat of June was not this tree though.
+My main aim to visit this part of the region in the extreme heat of June was not only this magic tree though.
 I and my parents had braved the sun because it was the right time for a mango trail.
 Not many are fond of Indian summer.
 It is extremely hot.
 Temperature crossing the 50 degrees mark in North India is normal.

-MY COMPLICATED RELATIONSHIP WITH MANGOES:
+MY COMPLICATED RELATIONSHIP WITH MANGOES

 Having been born and brought up in various cities of Uttar Pradesh, one of the largest and most populated states of North India, I have been surrounded by mango zealots all my life.
 Almost all of my family members are mango fanatics.
 I was an aberration when I was a child.

 I was not much fond of mangoes till I shifted to Mumbai in 2008.
-While the mango terrorists in my family used to coax me into eating mangoes, I always found an excuse to live a mango free life.
+While the mango worshippers in my family used to coax me into eating mangoes, I always found an excuse to live a mango free life.
 Not that I had any knowledge that mango can make me fat.
 It is just that I didn’t like mangoes.

 I continued doing the crime of rejecting mangoes consistently.
-After I returned from Navi Mumbai after spending 7 years in Vashi, I hogged on mangoes like there was no tomorrow.
+After I returned from Navi Mumbai in Maharashtra after spending 7 years in Vashi, I hogged on mangoes like there was no tomorrow.
 Since the summers of 2016, I eat at least 1 mango every day during the season.
 I have become a complete convert.
 Ironically, Dussehri is not my favourite mango.
 I am a huge Chausa fan.
 The taste is distinct and other worldly.

-INTERESTING FACTS AND TRIVIA ABOUT MANGOES:
+INTERESTING FACTS & TRIVIA ABOUT MANGOES OF UTTAR PRADESH

-- Sanskrit word of Mango is amra which mean ‘of the people’
+- Sanskrit word of Mango is amra which mean ‘of the people’.

-- Johari safeda is named so because the erstwhile Nawab of Awadh loved the taste of mangoes gifted to him by Fakir Mohammad Khan Goya so much that he presented pearls to him as a gesture.
+- Johari safeda aam is named so because the erstwhile Nawab of Awadh loved the taste of mangoes gifted to him by Fakir Mohammad Khan Goya so much that he presented pearls to him as a gesture.
 And the name Johari Safeda stuck.
 Its literal meaning is pearls of the jeweler.

 - Malihabadi Dussehri was awarded the Geographical Indications (GI) status in 2010 by Geographical Indications Registry of India.